MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/move-and-migration/New-MigrationBatch.md

 ```

 ### -StartAfter
+This parameter is available only in the cloud-based service.

 The StartAfter parameter specifies a delay before the data migration for the users within the batch is started.
 The migration will be prepared, but the actual data migration for the user won't start until the date/time you specify with this parameter.

 Use the short date format that's defined in the Regional Options settings on the computer where you're running the command.
-For example, if the computer is configured to use the short date format mm/dd/yyyy, enter 09/01/2015 to specify September 1, 2015.
+For example, if the computer is configured to use the short date format mm/dd/yyyy, enter 09/01/2018 to specify September 1, 2018.
 You can enter the date only, or you can enter the date and time of day.
-If you enter the date and time of day, enclose the value in quotation marks ("), for example, "09/01/2015 5:00 PM".
+If you enter the date and time of day, enclose the value in quotation marks ("), for example, "09/01/2018 5:00 PM".

 In Exchange Online, if you specify a date/time value without a time zone, the value is in Coordinated Universal Time (UTC).